outsoarph/playbook/docs/handling-incidents.md

 | 4     | Low: Minor Business Impact             | 8 hours                 | Every 2-3 days        | Within 7 days   |
 | 5     | Informational: Minimal Business Impact | 24 hours                | As needed             | As needed       |

-**Explanation:**

-1. **Level 1 (Critical):** These are issues that bring business operations to a halt.
+**Level 1 (Critical):** These are issues that bring business operations to a halt.
 They require an immediate response within 1 hour, frequent updates every 2 hours, and resolution as quickly as possible.

-2. **Level 2 (High):** These issues have a major impact on business operations but may not completely halt them.
+**Level 2 (High):** These issues have a major impact on business operations but may not completely halt them.
 They require a response within 2 hours, updates every 4 hours, and resolution within 24 hours.

-3. **Level 3 (Moderate):** These issues disrupt business operations but are not critical.
+**Level 3 (Moderate):** These issues disrupt business operations but are not critical.
 They require a response within 4 hours, daily updates, and resolution within 3 days.

-4. **Level 4 (Low):** These issues have a minor impact on business operations.
+**Level 4 (Low):** These issues have a minor impact on business operations.
 They require a response within 8 hours, updates every 2-3 days, and resolution within 7 days.

-5. **Level 5 (Informational):** These are informational cases that have minimal or no immediate impact on business operations.
+**Level 5 (Informational):** These are informational cases that have minimal or no immediate impact on business operations.
 They require a response within 24 hours, updates as needed, and resolution as needed.

 ## Resources